amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 Let me start with a story.

-Once a nice judge was presiding over a case in which a innocent person was accused of a crime.
+Once a nice judge was presiding over a case in which an innocent person was accused of a crime.

 Now the defending lawyer the accused hire was kind of a dumbass.
 Judge